Netherlands in World War II: Aerial battles

 The Netherlands lay directly between the UK and many strategic targets in Germany, so Allied bombers were a common sight and sound in the sky for the duration of the war—typically British bombing raids at night and American raids during the day.
 High-altitude bombers were the first contrails that many Dutch residents had ever seen.
 The Germans in turn installed anti-aircraft batteries throughout the country, which continually panned the sky at night with searchlights and opened fire with guns and flak upon spotting a plane.

 Aerial battles were spectacular sights on clear days, and flak debris, downed planes, and airmen (living or dead) rained down on Dutch soil.
 Air raids sometimes targeted the Netherlands, such as an assault on the Philips factory in Eindhoven on 6 December 1942 which killed 148 civilians.
 These became more intense during Operation Market Garden.
 An Allied raid on Arnhem on 17 September 1944 killed about 100 civilians, while a Luftwaffe counterattack against Eindhoven on 19 September killed 227 civilians and wounded 800.
 In addition, patrolling fighter planes would sometimes strafe opposing ground forces when spotted, putting civilian traffic at risk.

 Later in the war, the Germans launched V1 flying bombs from The Netherlands against both England and Belgium.
 The first sortie against Antwerp was launched from Delft on 3 March 1945.
 These rockets flew as little as 900 meters overhead with a characteristic buzzing sound and often failed in flight, crashing in civilian areas—in one instance, twenty crashed in a single night.

 The Netherlands itself was intermittently bombed during the war, with the 1940 Rotterdam bombardment being the most damaging.
 On 31 March 1943, 102 US bombers assigned to bomb the shipyards at Rotterdam instead hit residential areas, killing over 300 civilians.
+On 22 February 1944, a planned US bombing raid on Gotha, Germany was canceled, and returning bombers were instructed to bomb "targets of opportunity."
+Nijmegen, Arnhem, Deventer, and Enschede were subsequently attacked, with the bombing of Nijmegen alone killing 800 or more civilians.
+Not until mid-May 1944 were bombers instructed to seek out targets of opportunity at least 30 kilometres away from the Netherlands' border.